-Almost all of Australia has been in lockdown at some point over the last month, so dreaming about exotic travel destinations is a pretty reasonable thing to be doing right about now.
+Given how almost all of Australia has been in lockdown these past few months, dreaming about exotic travel destinations is a pretty reasonable thing to be doing right about now.
 Fortunately for all those looking to satisfy their wanderlust, for the first time ever, The Palace of Versailles in France has opened its doors to guests as a hotel.

 Operated by the Airelles Château de Versailles, Le Grand Contrôle hotel, there’s a lot on offer, including private tours of the Chateau, a luxury spa and indoor pool, as well as a restaurant cheffed by Alain Ducasse.